These are some of the best 9mm pistols for concealed carry you can find.

 This subcompact 9mm is an increasingly popular choice for anyone seeking a single stack 9mm semi-auto pistol for personal defense.
 The S&W M&P has a great, budget-friendly price in the $350 range and a round capacity of 7+1 or 8+1.
 The slim profile makes it very concealable.
 This one is popular with women and people with smaller frames that might find it hard to hide a larger firearm.

 The M&P Shield has a short 3.1-inch barrel.
 It is stainless steel and actually about half of the handgun's overall length.
 That's not necessarily a detriment, but it does mean you might need a little bit of extra practice at the range to get used to handling it efficiently.
-Just like the LC9s, this one is a great, budget-friendly sub-compact pistol to get started with.
+Just like the LC9s, the S&W Shield is a great, budget-friendly sub-compact pistol to get started with.

 Kimber Micro 9

 No doubt about it, Kimber makes some beautiful-looking firearms and the Micro 9 is no exception.
 The barrel is stainless steel and the frame is aluminum, making for a sharp-looking firearm no matter what finish you might choose.

-Don't be surprised if this gets mistaken for a .380 at the range.
+Don't be surprised if this gets mistaken for a .380 ACP at the range.
 The Micro 9 is a tiny handgun.
 It has a magazine capacity of 7 rounds and weighs just 15.6 ounces, making it highly concealable.

 The only downside of these great guns is the price.
 Ranging from $1,200 to $1,500 retail, they're almost too pretty and too expensive to be an everyday carry gun.
 If you're looking for performance and reliability, Kimber is a good name to think about.

 The German Walther PPQ comes in a variety of calibers, including 9mm.
 This one has flown under the radar with concealed carriers.
 Some people prefer the Walther PPS but the PPQ has gotten rave reviews for its trigger system and ergonomics.

-If you're looking for a concealed carry 9mm with an increased capacity of 15 rounds, the PPQ may be a viable option.
+If you're looking for a concealed carry 9mm with an increased capacity thanks to the 15-round mags, the PPQ may be a viable option.
 New pistols can be found in the $500-600 range, and lightly used ones can probably be found in the $300-400 range.